 - Add honey and stir well.

 - Whisk in the milk and vanilla and warm, stirring often.
 Make sure to not bring to a boil.

-- Transfer the mixture into a blender (or use a hand blender), process until frothy.
+- Transfer the mixture into a blender (or use an immersion blender), process until frothy.

 - Make the coffee or espresso and divide between 2 mugs.
 Pour the frothed mixture over the coffee.

-- Top with the whipped cream and a sprinkle of pumpkin pie spice.
-This step is optional
+- Top with the whipped cream and a sprinkle of the pumpkin pie spice.
+This step is optional.

 - If you don’t have pumpkin spice mix, use 1/4 teaspoon cinnamon, a tiny pinch of ginger, nutmeg, and cloves instead.

 - Maple syrup serves as one of the best substitutes for honey.
 You can use the 1:1 ratio.
 However, since the honey is sweeter than the maple syrup, the general rule is to use 1/2 cup of sugar and 3/4 cup of maple syrup for 1 cup of honey.

 Want to experiment with more travel inspired dishes?
 Check out these recipes.

 - Vegan Pumpkin Rolls with Pumpkin and Date Fillings: Recipes Around the World